genebean/jekyll-beanbag/_drafts/local-puppet-module-development-part-1.markdown

 brew cask install puppetlabs/puppet/pdk
 ```

 Once installed, we need to reload our shell's environment so that the PDK is in our path.
-You _could_ close your shell and re-open it OR you can use one of the aliases from my .zshrc: `sz`. `sz` simply stands for "source zshrc" as shown below.
+You _could_ close your shell and re-open it OR you can use one of the aliases from my .zshrc: `sz` (which simply stands for "source zshrc"):

 ```zsh
 ╔ ☕️  gene:~